Saw You Drown

-Saw You Drown is an extended play released by Katatonia in 1998, limited to 1500 handnumbered copies.
+Saw You Drown is the fourth EP by Swedish heavy metal band Katatonia, released in 1998.
+The EP is limited to 1500 hand-numbered copies.
 In 2005, it was re-issued on clear/blue wax 10" LP in 1000 hand-numbered copies.

-The first two tracks are previews of the then-upcoming Discouraged Ones album, while "Quiet World" was recorded in the same Sunlight Studios 1997 session as Sounds of Decay, and "Scarlet Heavens" was a hard-to-find 1994 recording originally issued on the 1996 Katatonia/Primordial Split 10".
+The first two tracks are previews of the then-upcoming Discouraged Ones album, and "Quiet World" was recorded in the same studio session, and "Scarlet Heavens" was recorded and mixed at Unisound Studio in February 1994, and originally issued on the 1996 Katatonia/Primordial Split 10".